-The procedure was updated by Board resolution of January 18, 2023, following the investigation carried out in 2022 by the Nomination and Remuneration Committee.
+The procedure was last updated by Board resolution of January 18, 2023, following the investigation carried out in 2022 by the Nomination and Remuneration Committee.
 In particular, this procedure regulates the cases of temporary and permanent unavailability of the Chairman and of the Chief Executive Officer, including the cases of revocation of the office, also regulating the procedures for managing the transitional period.
 The Nomination and Remuneration Committee is given a central role in the activation of the succession plan.
+Furthermore, the Directors ascertained the existence of adequate procedures adopted by the Company for the succession of top management.